yuliya1324/ru_attacker/README.md

-# ru_attacker
+# Robustness Evaluation of Pre-trained Language Models in the Russian Language

-This is a tool for attacking Russian NLP models
+This is a repo with experiments for *Robustness Evaluation of Pre-trained Language Models in the Russian Language* and a tool `ru_attacker` for attacking Russian NLP models

 ### Installation
 ```